 Nietzsche’s Criticism: Intoxication Inhibits Creativity

-German philosopher Friedrich Nietzsche (1844-1900) specifically addresses the claim that intoxication inspires artistic creativity.
+German philosopher Friedrich Nietzsche (1844-1900) addresses the claim that intoxication inspires artistic creativity.
 His personal use of drugs and alcohol was not always consistent.
-At certain points in his life, Nietzsche took opium, hashish, and chloral to deal with an array of health problems.
+At certain points in his life Nietzsche took opium, hashish, and chloral to deal with an array of health problems.
 But he did not drink alcohol since, he said, even moderate amounts turned his life into “a valley of tears”, and he recommended that people with more creative and artistic inclinations abstain completely from alcohol.
 His reason is that the narcotic effects of alcohol weaken the will, deaden pains that are necessary for growth, and create an attitude of resignation.
 He notes similar tranquilizing effects of opium.
 By contrast, he argues, art is a great stimulant of life, and requires ecstasy, frenzy, and an enhanced feeling of power.
 The true artist needs to break away from the status quo and create a new way of looking at the world.
-He makes this point when criticizing his own German culture for being so dependent upon beer.
+He makes this point by criticizing his own German culture for being so dependent upon beer.
 Young students devote their whole lives to the pursuit of intellectual ends, yet they sabotage their creative efforts by continually drinking beer.
 He writes,

 The alcoholism of learned youths does not incapacitate them for becoming scholars (a man quite devoid of intellect may be a great scholar) but it is a problem in every other respect.
 Is there anything that is free from that soft degeneracy which is produced in the spirit by beer!
 [Twilight of the Idols]